MarktW86/azure-psdocs-processing/azurermps/1.2.9/AzureRM.Resources/Stop-AzureRmResourceGroupDeployment.md

 ```

 ### -ResourceGroupName
-The name of the resource group.
+Stops the deployment of the specified resource group.
+This parameter is required.

 ```yaml
 Type: String